kFo/reference/tactics.rst

 ``destruct expr``

-    Assuming ``x`` is a variable in the local context with an inductive type, ``destruct x`` splits the first goal, producing one goal for each constructor of the inductive type, in which ``x`` is assumed to be a general instance of that constructor.
+    Assuming ``x`` is a variable in the local context with an inductive type, ``destruct x`` splits the main goal, producing one goal for each constructor of the inductive type, in which ``x`` is assumed to be a general instance of that constructor.
 In contrast to ``cases``, the local context is unchanged, i.e. no elements are reverted or introduced.

     For example, given ``n : nat`` and a goal with a hypothesis ``h : P n`` and target ``Q n``, ``destruct n`` produces one goal with target ``n = 0 → Q n``, and one goal with target ``∀ (a : ℕ), (λ (w : ℕ), n = w → Q n) (nat.succ a)``.
 Here the name ``a`` is chosen automatically.